-Up in the lush Mullumbimby hinterland, Crystal Castle is a unique property on five hectares, featuring rainforest walks, botanical gardens, gigantic crystals, hand-carved mystic statues and even a world peace stupa that was blessed by the Dalai Lama.
+Up in the lush Mullumbimby hinterland, Crystal Castle and Shambhala Gardens is a unique property on five hectares, featuring rainforest walks, botanical gardens, gigantic crystals, hand-carved mystic statues and even a world peace stupa that was blessed by the Dalai Lama.
 Stroll through the serene grounds and spin the hypnotic prayer wheels, make a wish at the wishing tree, or simply sit still and absorb the incredible sight of towering crystal formations, some dating back 500-million years.

 6. Buy fresh at a local farmers market